 It can be tempting to treat the goal of building business credit like a race.
 Yet you should view the process more as a marathon and less as a sprint.

 Not only do you need to establish credit accounts for your business, you need to manage those credit obligations properly.
-Some commercial credit scoring models base your business credit score 100% on your payment history.
+Some corporate credit scoring models base your business credit score 100% on your payment history.
 Even with scoring models that consider other factors, you can be sure that your business’ payment history on credit obligations will remain very influential over your credit scores.

 As your business grows older, more profitable, and as you manage your credit obligations the right way, your business credit scores should improve over time.
 It won’t happen overnight, but if you monitor your credit consistently you should be able to track the improvement in your commercial credit scores (provided there are no setbacks along the way).